Scout Association of Hong Kong: Headquarters

-Since June 1994, the headquarters of the Scout association is in the Hong Kong Scout Centre (香港童軍中心).
+Since June 1994, the headquarters of the Scout association is in the Hong Kong Scout Centre (香港童 軍中心).
 It is on Austin Road, beside Kowloon Park and Victoria Towers (港景峰) of Tsim Sha Tsui, Kowloon.
 The headquarters organisation is housed on the 8th to 11th floor of the building, including Scout shops, meeting rooms, and a Scout exhibition of the history of the Hong Kong Scout organisation on the 11th.
-Large part of the centre is B P International (龍堡國際賓館), a commercial hotel.
+Large part of the centre is B P International (龍堡國際賓館), a commercial hotel with 529 rooms.
 Its profit is financing the building cost of the centre and the future development of Scouting in Hong Kong.
 Scout Path (童軍徑) is a short road between the Hong Kong Scout Centre and Victoria Towers.
 It became associated with Scouting in Hong Kong, probably on the suggestion of the Scout association.
 It connects Austin Road and a terminal for Hong Kong-China cross-border buses under the Hong Kong Scout Centre.